rubencaro/bottler/README.md

 By now it's not able to deal with all the hot code swap bolts, screws and nuts.
 Someday will be.

+## Alternative to...

+Initially it was an alternative to [exrm](https://github.com/bitwalker/exrm), due to its lack of some features I love.

+Recently, after creating and using bottler on several projects for some months, I discovered [edeliver](https://github.com/boldpoker/edeliver) and it looks great!
+When I have time I will read carefully its code and play differences with bottler, maybe borrow some ideas.

 ## Use

 Add to your `deps` like this: